adedomin/CSC450-project-proposal/final/final.md

 [^event]: This shows how the event system works by registering commands or daemons to labels and invoking or feeding more data into them using an accompanied emit.

-One feature shells have is the ability to create file descriptors.
+Shells have the ability to create file descriptors.
-With these, users have a fast way of connecting programs.
+With these, users have a fast way of connecting programs' input and output streams together.
-File descriptors are usually how one would recreate--what could best be described, as an event loop.
+File descriptors are usually how one would recreate--what could best be described, as an event loop; this is shown in Listing 2.

 NodeJS offers an object called an EventEmitter.
 With it, one can create software with low coupling.